How Much House Can You Afford?

 - Housing expenses should not exceed 28 percent of your pre-tax household income.
-That includes your monthly principal and interest payments plus all the such as property taxes and insurance.
+That includes your monthly principal and interest payments, plus additional expenses such as property taxes and insurance.

 - Total debt payments should not exceed 36 percent of your pre-tax income—credit cards, car loans, home debt, etc.

 © 2017 Charles Schwab & Co., Inc. All rights reserved.
 Member SIPC.
 (0116-3593)